sevagh/freemusicdemixer.com/web/pricing.md

 ## PRO features

 * Unlimited usage for stem separation and MIDI generation
-* **Piano and guitar stems** with our 6-source and Custom models
 * Karaoke 2-stem model with **high-performance vocals and instrumental separation**
-* Higher quality models for 4-stem (vocals, drums, bass, melody) separation, including Fine-tuned and Deluxe models
+* Higher quality models for 4-stem (vocals, drums, bass, melody) separation
+* Higher quality models for 6-stem (vocals, drums, bass, melody, guitar, piano) separation
 * We offer among the **best drums and bass separation** available today

 ## Not ready to subscribe?
 Try our all-access passes!